zigbee-alliance/distributed-compliance-ledger/docs/running-node-manual/vn.md

 > * the script assumes that:
 >   * current user is going to be used for `cosmovisor` service to run as
 >   * current user is in sudoers list
-> * if it's not acceptable for your case please consult a less automated guide [Running Validator Node](advanced/running-validator-node.md)

 This command: